Step 1. Beaconing

 If a device malfunctions and cannot be repaired, you might be tempted to simply throw it in the trash.
 If you sell a device to someone, you could equally be tempted to simply take the money and forget about your old device.
 That would be unwise, however.

 Removing a node from a network involves two steps.
-First, the provisioner application is used to add the node to be removed to a “black list”.
+First, the provisioner application is used to add the node to be removed to a reject list.
 Second, a process called the key refresh procedure is initiated.

-Using the provisioner, the user must add the node to be removed to its black list.
-The purpose of the black list is simply to act as a list of those nodes which must not be issued with new security keys when the Key Refresh Procedure is initiated.
+Using the provisioner, the user must add the node to be removed to its reject list.
+The purpose of the reject list is simply to act as a list of those nodes which must not be issued with new security keys when the Key Refresh Procedure is initiated.

 The Key Refresh Procedure

-The provisioner informs all nodes that they should revoke the old keys when Phase 2 has completed and each node that is not black listed has received its new keys.
+The provisioner informs all nodes that they should revoke the old keys when Phase 2 has completed and each node that is not reject listed has received its new keys.